plan-systems/design-docs/README.md

 ## Architecture Synopsis

 PLAN has a 3D/visual frontend with a peer-to-peer backend that uses one or more secure distributed storage providers.
-The PLAN client, written in [Unity](https://unity3d.com), connects to a "community" peer-to-peer PLAN node, a daemon written written in [Go](https://golang.org).
+The PLAN client, written in [Unity](https://unity3d.com), connects to a "community" peer-to-peer PLAN node, a daemon written in [Go](https://golang.org).
 These nodes serve PLAN clients while replicating shared community data across the community's secure federation of nodes.

 What defines a community?
 In PLAN, a community is designed to reflect the human relationships that make up a community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, maker-space, artist collective, emotional support network, small business, or gaming group.
 The entire community's network traffic and infrastructure is inaccessible to all others, forming a cryptographic "city wall" of privacy and security.